riencroonenborghs/kodi-remote/README.md

 ## Build

-The extension comes pre-built, but you can easily build it yourself (eg after updating the list of codes):
+The extension comes pre-built, but you can easily build it yourself: `bash build.sh`

-`bash build.sh`

 ## Install